jimbon25/wedding-invitation/README.md

 ### Netlify
-1. Make sure you have a Netlify account.
+1. Make sure you have a Netlify account ([Netlify Docs: Getting Started](https://docs.netlify.com/get-started/)).
 2. Click "New site from Git" and connect to this repository.
 3. Set the environment variable `DISCORD_WEBHOOK_URL` in the Netlify dashboard.
 4. Build command: `npm run build`, publish directory: `build`.
 5. Deploy and your app is ready to use.

 ### Vercel
-1. Make sure you have a Vercel account and your repo is pushed to GitHub.
+1. Make sure you have a Vercel account ([Vercel Docs: Getting Started](https://vercel.com/docs/get-started)) and your repo is pushed to GitHub.
 2. Import the project from GitHub to Vercel.
 3. Set the environment variable `DISCORD_WEBHOOK_URL` in the Vercel dashboard (Project Settings > Environment Variables).
 4. Build command: `npm run build`, output directory: `build`, install command: `npm install`.